openshift/jenkins/README.md

 Jenkins Docker Image
 ====================

+Test PR to see if we get successful image build logs.

 This repository contains Dockerfiles for Jenkins Docker images intended for use with [OpenShift v3 and OpenShift v4](https://github.com/openshift/origin)